 If you lose any of your compulsory documents, you will have to provide a declaration letter to explain your situation.
 We offer the service of drafting such letters.

-For your cover letter, our professional writer will call you and conduct a casual interview.
-We will need to understand your background better before writing.
+Our professional writer will draft a personalised cover letter based on your background.
 Once the first draft is completed, we will send you a copy for vetting and amend accordingly.

 If the ICA asks for a cover letter, everybody will be sending cover letters that have no real value.
 The same goes for the additional documents – applicants will just be clamoring to find as much paperwork as they can to support their case.
 The ICA does not require these things because it will take them a longer time to process everything.
 However, if you submit a cover letter and additional documents that are well planned out, each one contributing to your unique case, then your application will stand out.

 A lot of applicants make the mistake of submitting documents that do not have any relevance to their case.
 For instance, submitting your driving license does not help at all as it is such a common practice.
 Our experience allows us to identify which additional documents can help increase your chances of getting approved.

 We have to consider that ICA officials go through thousands of documentations on a daily basis.
 Still, rest assured that your documents will be reviewed in a fair manner.
 This is especially true if your documents are neat and orderly.

 There are three basic types of companies providing such services: